Sewage Treatment Plant and Septic Tank Systems - HOME

 Cesspit Septic Tank - How it works - Design

-A Septic Tank is simply a big concrete, brick, fibreglass or polyethylene tank, buried in the ground that takes all the wastewater from the house.
 The septic tank was invented in the 1860's and is the original piece of sewage equipment used for the treatment of sewage in rural areas.
-The Septic Tank has now been superceded by the sewage treatment plant.
-Please see our PRODUCTS as WTE supply septic tanks.
+The Septic Tank has now been superseded by the sewage treatment plant.

 Septic tanks are a minimum of 2700 litres (650 gallons) for a 2 bedroom house.
 Wastewater flows into the tank at one end and leaves it at the other.
 A brick or concrete septic tank looks something like this in cross-section: